-Before serving, dust them with powdered sugar
+Before serving dust with icing sugar

 Rolling pin